-Anyway a legend says that the chickpea flatbread was born by chance in 1284, when Genoa defeated Pisa in the naval combat of Meloria.
+Anyway, a legend says that the chickpea flatbread was born by chance in 1284.
+The republic of Genoa defeated Pisa in the naval combat of the Meloria, a small rock in front of the Tuscan coast.
 A Genoese ship, carrying prisoners, suffered damages caused by a storm.
-In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the salt water entered in the galley.
+In the hustle and bustle, some olive oil barrels and sacks of chickpeas toppled, soaking into the saltwater previously entered the galley.

-In Leghorn and throughout the province, Cinque e Cinque is a traditional and popular street food.
-You still find many “tortai” (special torta sellers, ancestors of modern Pizza By The Slice) where you can taste the original sandwich usually served with a glass of a gold colored soda called “Spuma”.
+In Leghorn and throughout the province, Cinque e Cinque is very popular.
+You still find many tortai on the street (torta sellers, ancestors of the modern Pizza By The Slice).
+Usually, locals order the stuffed sandwich together with a glass of a gold-colored soda called “Spuma”.

-Moreover there are many variations of the Farinata.
-It can be served with soft cheese, with leeks and blue cheese, or with eggplants.
+Moreover, there are many variations of Farinata.
+You can find it with the addition of soft cheese, leeks with blue cheese, or with eggplants.

-In Gibraltar, it was introduced by the massive Genoese colony that populated the area since the early decades of the eighteenth century.
-Still widespread, it is known as calentita and is considered a typical dish of the town.
-In Cote d’Azur in France, the chickpea flatbread is very popular and is called Socca.
+The Genoese exported the chickpea flatbread in other countries.
+For example in Gibraltar where a massive colony has been living since the early decades of the eighteenth century.
+They call it calentita and is a typical dish of the town.
+In Cote d’Azur in France, the chickpea flatbread is very popular and they call it Socca.